 If you’re ready to get started, ask yourself this: What Savings Goals Should I Focus On First?

 Asking a question is the first step to truly learning.
 However, people are often very quiet about money.

-Perhaps they were taught it is taboo or maybe they’ve been made to feel uncomfortable before.
-Whatever the reason, it is often hard to speak up.
+Perhaps they were taught it's taboo or maybe they’ve been made to feel uncomfortable discussing money worries before.
+Whatever the reason, it is often hard to speak up about financial concerns.

 The good news is this doesn’t apply to you!
 After all, you got here by clicking on a question on a financial literacy site.

 Still, committing to learning about money can be an overwhelming task.
 Finding a platform that supports you and invites you to ask financial questions is a powerful way to dive in.